keyko-io/defi-crawler-py/README.md

 After this section the supported entities should be specified.
 Each entity has three different sections inside of them.
   - **Entity:** The entity contains the fields to create a common entity from a shared type of event of different protocols (borrow, swap, deposit...).
 The entity starts with the name that will be applied to this specific event across all the protocols.
-Then should be a field for each attribute that will be contained in the entity, and each field shoud have an array, with the path to find this element in the corresponding subpgraph, these fields will be used to create the query.
+Then should be a field for each attribute that will be contained in the entity, and each field should have an array, with the path to find this element in the corresponding subgraph, these fields will be used to create the query.
 As example for borrow entity in Aave:
     ````
     "borrow": {
       "attributes": {